In 1960, William Arnott Stevens (1888 – 1961) typed these letters for his Grandsons Colin and David Stevens. These are stories he wanted to pass on.

 He knew how to spell, but with a typewriter, making corrections was a lot of trouble.
 As well, I believe that he was suffering from his fatal lung cancer at the time.
 He died on 1961-08-22.

-Two strong memories I have of his verbal advice.
+I did not see my Grandfather Stevens very much as we moved to other cities.
+Two strong memories I do have of his verbal advice.

 - THE WASP – A wasp landed on my face while he and I were sitting on the balcony of his home at 33-1/2 Church Street in St. Catharines, Ontario.
 I was probably about 8 or 9 years of age.
 He told me not to move and it would eventually fly away without harming me.
 He was right … but that wait seemed like an eternity!